Hearing Aid Dispensing and Repair Services

 Why Hearing Aids May NOT Completely Restore Hearing

 Similarly, hearing loss may be a volume issue and/or a reception issue.
 Hearing aids can only amplify volume.
-Hearing aids CANNOT improve reception.
-The hearing test we perform gives us an idea of both volume and reception aspects of your hearing loss and provide guidance in how much hearing aids may help.
+Hearing aids can not easily improve receptive hearing.
+The hearing test we perform gives us an idea of both volume (tone audiometry) and reception (speech discrimination scores) aspects of your hearing loss and provide guidance in how much hearing aids may help.
+That said, even if receptive hearing loss is present, hearing aids can STILL help with hearing, though not to the level of normal hearing.

 Related Blog Articles